 Layer your clothing and protect your feet

-Although the climb up will be hot and sweaty, the atmosphere near the top is extremely chilly.
-Follow the locals’ example and wear long pants.
+Although the climb up will be hot and sweaty, the atmosphere near the top is chilly.
+Follow the locals’ example and wear long trousers.
 Bring your hats, gloves and sweaters for the climb down.

 The long, arduous climb up will be difficult without comfortable footwear, so prepare accordingly.
 Those with knee pain should also remember to bring trekking poles or, at least, find a stick to lean on.